Jonathon Brandmeier: Career

 Born John Francis Brandmeier to a German father and a Lebanese mother, Brandmeier started his radio career in 1973 at WFON in Fond du Lac, Wisconsin.
 When he was 18 he joined WOSH in Oshkosh, Wisconsin, later working as a DJ at WYNE (now WHBY) in Appleton, Wisconsin, then at KLIV in San Jose, California, then as the morning jock at WYBR-FM (now WXRX) in Rockford, Illinois, and then in 1980 at WOKY in Milwaukee.
 In February 1981, he was brought on as the KZZP morning DJ in Phoenix, Arizona, where he participated in prank phone calls and silly song parodies.
 In 1982, Brandmeier released his first album Just Havin' Fun.

 WLUP ("The Loop") in Chicago hired him in 1983, where his morning show was broadcast on both the AM and FM stations.
 He formed and performed concerts with his band, "Johnny and the Leisure Suits".
-His most memorable songs include "We're All Crazy In Chicago" (a local Top Ten hit), "Hey Der Milwaukee Polka", and "The Moo-Moo Song" (based on an actual event in the 1980s when a local attempted to make love to a cow in the Lincoln Park Zoo).
+His most memorable songs include "We're All Crazy In Chicago" (a local Top Ten hit), "Hey Der Milwaukee Polka", and "The Moo-Moo Song" (based on an actual event in the 1980s when a local attempted to have sex with a cow in the Lincoln Park Zoo).

 In April 1986, WBBM-TV aired his TV special "Johnny B. On TV".
 In 1989, he hosted Friday Night Videos with Phil Collins, and starred in the TV-movie "Thanksgiving Day" with Mary Tyler Moore.
 In 1990, he hosted two "Jonathon Brandmeier From Chicago" late night specials on NBC.
 In the summer of 1991, Viacom syndicated his "Johnny B. on the Loose".

 A management change at WLUP in 1997, however, led to the end of Brandmeier's 14-year run on The Loop.
 He hosted middays from 1998 to 2001 at WCKG in Chicago, which was replayed in Los Angeles at KLSX.
 After some time away from radio, he hosted mornings at KCBS-FM from 2004 to 2005.